Manage Catalyst SD-WAN Security Objects and Security Profiles

 Object Name

-A collection of specific applications grouped together for policy configuration.
+The Application is a collection of specific applications grouped together for policy configuration.
 It allows administrators to define and manage traffic rules for multiple applications as a single entity.
-For example, "Webex," "Microsoft Teams," "Zoom," and so on.
+For example, "Webex," "Microsoft Teams," "Zoom."

-The Application Family groups applications based on their functional category, for example, "Web," "Instant Messaging," "Network Services," and so on.
+The Application Family groups applications based on their functional category.
+For example, "Web," "Instant Messaging," "Network Services."

-The Selected items field shows the items that have been chosen.
+The Selected items field displays the items that have been chosen.

-The data prefixes are specific IP address ranges or prefixes that are used to define and manage traffic routing policies within the SD-WAN fabric.
+The Data Prefix objects are specific IP address ranges or prefixes that are used to define and manage traffic routing policies within the SD-WAN fabric.

 Field